 The TRP MU is very similar to that for the transmitter mandatory spurious emissions.
 However, the receiver requirements are at a much lower power level so TRP calculation may be affected by the noise floor of the measurement system.

+For FR2 the following MU are calculated.

+Table 12.7.2.2-1: Receiver spurious emissions MU values – FR1